SpaceMeerkat/Bespin/README.md

 # Kohonen Self-Organising Map

 Self organising maps are dimensionality reduction tools primarily used for visualising data and spotting clustering patterns based on their intrinsic features.
-Most clustering algorithms rely on the user to specify the number of hierarchical clusters with which to organis the data, however the **Kohonen Self-Organising Map** (SOM) only requires paramater tuning based on training speed and intensity.
+Most clustering algorithms rely on the user to specify the number of hierarchical clusters with which to organise the data, however the **Kohonen Self-Organising Map** (SOM) only requires paramater tuning based on training speed and intensity.

 ## Getting Started